SpiffyLich/100-days-of-code/log.md

 **Thoughts:** I wish I was able to work more quickly. the progress I'm making now feels so... minimal.
 I mean, I've only been dedicating around an hour each to to this project, but it annoyes me so much that I can't actually make decent progress...

 **Link to work:** Check out my progress so far! : https://codepen.io/SpiffyLich/full/rpYazz/

+### Day 8: January 9th, 2018

+**Today's Progress**: Linked Social media links to actual websites, and they worked! also, I got them lined up all pretty and in the middle! additionally, I managed to add some fancy fonts to the otherwise ugly text on the webpage, and changed the webpage's color to a more appealing blue-hue.

+**Thoughts:** Doing a little bit of searching and reading makes A LOT of coding easier...

+**Link to work:** Check out my progress so far! : https://codepen.io/SpiffyLich/full/rpYazz/